Know what your wedding will cost

 While we hope and pray that your big day will go without any problems, it could happen.
 The Bridal Shop where you bought your dress went out of business, or the beautiful venue you selected was hit by a tornado.
 Now what?
 You’ve spent the money.
 You may be able to get it back, but there are no guarantees.
 This is why you should consider a Wedding Insurance Policy.
 For a relatively low cost, you can be insured in case of Wedding disaster, and be reimbursed for your expenses.

 Now that you know how much you can afford, start looking for your venue.
 You’ll need to have an idea of how many people you will want to invite to your wedding.
-This is such an important part, because this will probably be your biggest expense.
+This is such an important part, because this could be your biggest expense.
+Of course, you may have prioritized venue farther down the list and/or you’re looking at state parks for more economical venues.
+But you need to nail this down so that you have a date to work with your other vendors.

-First, get a feel for where you want your wedding.
+When you set down your priorities at the beginning you probably decided generally where you want the wedding.
 In the mountains of Central Virginia?
 In the Shenandoah Valley?
 Historic Williamsburg?
 At the beach?
 So many options.
-Pick a location or two, then use our directory to start looking for venues.
+Now pick a location or two in that area and then use our directory to start looking for venues.
 Do you want a church, or something rustic, or elegant?
 Will the wedding be at the same place as the reception?
 Get a feel for what is included in the price.
 Some venues are just the place you are married and there are some venues that include much of the necessities for your reception.

 Go through this site.
 We have many wonderful, talented people to help make your day special.
 You can find whatever style, color, backdrop, price range you want.